 The above picture is the hardware attached to the drawer with salvaged wood!
 I also added Annie Sloans Dark wax to the salvaged wood and around the hardware!

 Do you like our desk makeover?
 I would lOVE to hear!
 Leave a comment below!
+We were super excited to fix our broken drawer problem!

 To learn how to paint over a laminate furniture desk CLICK HERE!
 This is one of my most viewed posts!